-The Contemporary Learning

-Laboratory offers one class of Year

-8 students the opportunity to have

-greater control over their curriculum

-and learning, whilst ensuring critical

-literacy and numeracy skills are

-integrated into the daily routine.
-This

-Integrated Program sees one class

-of students spend each day up until

-lunch time with one teacher, ensuring

-consistency of approach and routine

-whilst allowing for the broadest range

-of educational experiences.
+The Contemporary Learning Laboratory offers one class of Year 8 students the opportunity to have greater control over their curriculum and learning, whilst ensuring critical literacy and numeracy skills are integrated into the daily routine.
+This Integrated Program sees one class of students spend the majority of their time with one teacher, for an integrated approach to English, Maths, Science, Humanities, Religious Education and Health & Physical Education.
+These students then have specialist teachers for the study of Arts, Technology and Languages.
+This ensures the students have a consistency of approach and routine whilst allowing for the broadest range of educational experiences.